 If your coffee beans are unopened and stored in a vacuum-sealed container or bag, then the beans will keep for six to nine months.

-Once you open them, then your coffee beans are good for six months, but should be consumed sooner for freshness.
+Once you open them, your coffee beans are good for six months, but should be consumed sooner for freshness.

 Do Coffee Beans Last Longer Than Ground Coffee?